GitMonto/GitMonto/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Flag_of_Bosnia_and_Herzegovina.svg/2560px-Flag_of_Bosnia_and_Herzegovina.svg.png" alt="Bosnian Flag" width="210"/>

 Went to the American School in London where I met some life long friends.
-After that went to the University of Surrey.
-Waste of time.
+After that went to the University of Surrey. *Chunder*

-I am also a Gibbon
-> ## _"A person who looks comical on apperance and has the IQ of a wrench"_

 ---